Ipatiev House: The Romanov crosses

 On one side of the church, there is an Orthodox cross which marks the location of the Romanov family’s death.
 Even during the Soviet era, there were crosses placed in that area, which changed over time.
 Different crosses would be replaced by new ones as the years went by.
 A small wooden structure was eventually built behind the cross and still stands near the church today.

 Another cross stands near the wooden structure, showing the spot where the executions occurred.

 In literature and drama

 The house features as the setting for three plays: Ekaterinburg (David Logan, 2013) the title being an alternate romanization of Yekaterinburg, OTMA (Kate Moira Ryan, 2006) and The House of Special Purpose (Heidi Thomas, 2009).
 All three plays deal with the time in captivity spent inside the Ipatiev House by the Romanovs and their retainers.

-The house is featured in the episode "Ipatiev House" in season 5 of the television series The Crown, covering the execution of the Romanovs.
+The house is featured in the episode "Ipatiev House" in season 5 of The Crown, covering the execution of the Romanovs.